About This Program

 - Lack of awareness and knowledge and poor skills related to being an effective parent and father including how to improve fathering and parenting while incarcerated.
 Poor or strained relationship with the mother of the father’s children.
 Lack of knowledge about how to develop an effective plan for reentry into the lives of family and community.

-InsideOut Dad® was designed to be conducted in a group setting; but has not been tested for use in a group setting.
+InsideOut Dad® was designed to be conducted in a group setting, and has been tested for use in a group setting.

 Recommended group size: